advancedresearch/the_century_of_satire/the-constellation-model-of-early-christianity.md

 This people, who did not have garrisons of soldiers because they lived in prosperity and peace, started to fight among themselves due to hunger.
-Soon, somebody starts a new mystery religion with a boy god as the main deity, which causes a such anger from other people, who worship a goddess, that they burn this boy's temple down.
+Soon, somebody starts a new mystery religion with a boy god as the main deity, which causes such anger from other people, who worship a goddess, that they burn this boy's temple down.

 Perhaps some of these people, being persecuted in their homeland, escapes to Greece and other places such as the Black Sea,